 How often have you heard someone say, ”Oh, that’s my OCD.”
-In reality what they probably mean is they have high standards and are embarrassed by the fact and claim having OCD to excuse it.
+In reality what they probably mean is they have high standards and are embarrassed by the fact and claim to have OCD to excuse it.
 What is wrong with having high standards?

 OCD and maladaptive perfectionism are mental health issues.
 Adaptive perfectionism and high standards largely overlap and are not disorders.
 The difference is the latter determine when enough is enough and can stop and move on to the next project; they control the stopping point.
-The former are driven in their behaviours and find stopping impossible or at the least hugely stressful.
+The former is driven in their behaviors and find stopping impossible or at the least hugely stressful.

 So do you have high standards and know when to stop?
 Or are you “hiding” behind a self-applied label of OCD to cover high standards in case someone interprets it as perfectionism and thinks you have a problem?